 Paragraph 33.
 MCSO Personnel who engage in Discriminatory Policing in any context will be subjected to administrative Discipline and, where appropriate, referred for criminal prosecution.
 MCSO shall provide clear guidelines, in writing, regarding the disciplinary consequences for personnel who engage in Discriminatory Policing.

 MCSO is in Phase 1 compliance with Paragraph 33.
-Based on the Monitor's 42nd Quarterly Report, MCSO is not in Phase 2 compliance.
+The Monitor's 43rd Quarterly Report states that MCSO is not in Phase 2 compliance.